gcsescience.com 33 gcsescience.com

 If the metal oxide dissolves in water

-it will form hydroxide ions and is called an alkali.
+it forms hydroxide ions and is called an alkali.

 or sulfuric acid to make the sulfate.